Compare the Market – Meerkats are clever marking, but that’s all (safety)

 Sounds good.
 What is the harm?

-If a PCW’s self-interest (the need to earn money) were not involved, these sites would be pennies from heaven.
+If a PCW’s self-interest (the need to earn money) was not paramount, these sites would be pennies from heaven.
 However, as the UK Competition and Markets Authority found in 2018, CTM broke the law by preventing home insurers from offering lower prices elsewhere.
 This has resulted in people paying higher premiums than they need to.
 In November 2020, CTM was fined £17.9 million (A$35m) for deceptive conduct.

 Additionally, some PCMs are owned by some of the products they compare.